Meet Johanne - the staff writer at ShareLab

 After her studies, Johanne is motivated to be involved in innovative ways of utilising knowledge gained through science for problem solving and product development of biobased products.
 As a member of her generation, she finds it necessary to engage in a field that is actively trying to solve our planet's biggest crisis.
 “I strongly believe biotechnology will be a key industry in the handling of the climate crisis, in both its root causes and its consequences.”
 And while she aims to contribute to the answering of many of our most pressing questions as a globalising society, she also has no plans to ever stop asking ‘why’.

 ShareLab offers fully equipped and serviced wet labs for startups and industrial partners, as well as a community of industry experts and biotech entrepreneurs.
 The laboratory is located at Oslo Science Park amid Norwegian institutions like University of Oslo, Oslo University Hospital, SINTEF, and a range of life science companies.
-ShareLab is non-profit and will reinvest profits in cutting edge laboratories and industrial knowhow to help fuel life science.
+ShareLab is non-profit and invests all funds in cutting edge laboratories and industrial knowhow to help fuel life science.